andreassjoberg/kettilsas-abc/appointment-booking-calendar/README.txt

 = Q: How to make the appointment calendar 100% width? =

-A: Add this CSS rule at the end of the file "wp-content/plugins/appointment-booking-calendar/css/stylepublic.css":
+A: Add this CSS rule into the "Customization area >> Add Custom Styles" (at the bottom of the page that contains the list of calendars):

         .yui-calcontainer{width:98%}